-- 3. A reporting institution should use the standardized (market risk) approach (STM approach) to calculate its market risk unless it has obtained the MA's approval to use the internal models approach (IMM approach) or the approach adopted by its parent bank.
-The MA may also approve a reporting institution to use the IMM approach to calculate its market risk in respect of general market risk or specific risk, or both, for such risk categories or such local or overseas business of the institution specified by the MA (see paragraph 7).
-Any reporting institution which has been approved by the MA to use the IMM approach to calculate its market risk or calculate its market risk or specific risk categories. - 4.
-Subject to paragraph 5, a reporting institution should calculate its market risk to take into account the risk of losses arising from fluctuations in the value of:
+4. A reporting institution should use the standardized (market risk) approach (STM approach) to calculate its market risk unless it has obtained the MA's approval to use the internal models approach (IMM approach) or the approach adopted by its parent bank.
+The MA may also approve a reporting institution to use the IMM approach to calculate its market risk in respect of general market risk or specific risk, or both, for such risk categories or such local or overseas business of the institution specified by the MA (see paragraph 8).
+Any reporting institution which has been approved by the MA to use the IMM approach to calculate its market risk -

-- (a) the institution's trading book positions held in debt securities, debt-related derivative contracts, interest rate derivative contracts, equities and equity-related derivative contracts; and - (b) the institution's positions held in foreign exchange (including gold), exchange rate-related derivative contracts, commodities and commodity-related derivative contracts. - 5.
-A reporting institution should not include a position in the calculation of its market risk if the position is: - (a) a recognized credit derivative contract booked in the institution's trading book as a hedge to a credit exposure booked in the institution's banking book; or - (b) an exposure required to be deducted from any of the institution's core capital and supplementary capital in Part II of the Return of Capital Adequacy Ratio. - 6.
-A reporting institution should value its positions, whether based on a marking-to-market or marking-to-model methodology, in a prudent manner (including by taking into account the liquidity of the positions). - 7.
-A reporting institution should complete various divisions of this Form according to the following instructions: - (a) for the reporting institution using the STM approach, it should complete Divisions A to E and Division G of the Form; - (b) for the reporting institution using the IMM approach, it should complete Divisions F to G of the Form; - (c) for the reporting institution using a combination of the IMM approach and STM approach, it should complete Divisions A to G of the Form; and - (d) for the reporting institution using the approach adopted by its parent bank, it should separately agree with the MA the reporting contents and basis. - 8.
-The guidance for the calculation of market risk capital charge for credit derivative contracts booked in a reporting institution's trading book is set out in Annex IV-A. - 9.
+- (a) is nevertheless required to adopt the STM approach to calculate the market risk capital charge for specific risk in accordance with paragraph 113 of the instructions; and - (b) cannot revert to the STM approach, except with the MA's prior consent. - 5.
+Subject to paragraph 6, a reporting institution should calculate its market risk to take into account the risk of losses arising from fluctuations in the value of: - (a) the institution's trading book positions held in debt securities, debt-related derivative contracts, interest rate derivative contracts, equities and equity-related derivative contracts; and - (b) the institution's positions held in foreign exchange (including gold), exchange rate-related derivative contracts, commodities and commodity-related derivative contracts. - 6.
+A reporting institution should not include a position in the calculation of its market risk if the position is: - (a) a recognized credit derivative contract booked in the institution's trading book as a hedge to a credit exposure booked in the institution's banking book; or - (b) an exposure required to be deducted from any of the institution's core capital and supplementary capital in Part II of the Return of Capital Adequacy Ratio. - 7.
+A reporting institution should comply with section 4A of the Rules when valuing its trading book positions, whether based on a marking-to-market or marking-to-model methodology.
+Among other things, this means the institution must value its positions in a prudent and reliable manner and consider making valuation adjustment to its positions as appropriate (including by taking into account the limitation of the valuation model or methodology and the data used by the institution in the valuation process, the liquidity of the positions and other relevant factors that might reasonably be expected to affect the prudence and reliability of the valuation of the positions). - 8.
+A reporting institution should complete various divisions of this Form according to the following instructions: - (a) a reporting institution using the STM approach should complete Divisions A to E and Division G of the Form; - (b) a reporting institution using the IMM approach should complete (i) (where applicable) Division A1(b), (c) and (d); and (ii) Divisions F and G, of the Form: - (c) a reporting institution using a combination of the IMM approach and STM approach should complete Divisions A to G of the Form; and

+- (d) a reporting institution using the approach adopted by its parent bank should separately agree with the MA the reporting contents and basis. - 9.
+The guidance for the calculation of market risk capital charge for credit derivative contracts booked in a reporting institution's trading book is set out in Annex IV-A. - 10.
 An illustration based on a hypothetical portfolio on how various types of financial instruments are reported and how market risk capital charges are calculated under the STM approach is shown in Annex IV-B.